 For children with food allergies, summer is a great time to visit your allergist to confirm your child’s risk for anaphylaxis.
 Depending on the specific food allergy, some children may outgrow it over time.
 Through testing, foods may be safely added back into the child’s diet.

-Check the expiration on your injectable epinephrine (EpiPen, Auvi-Q, generic options) and refill prescriptions if necessary.
-(Please be aware that there are now several different auto-injectors on the market.
+Check the expiration on your injectable epinephrine (Epi Pen, Auvi-Q, generic options) and refill prescriptions if necessary.
+Please be aware that there are several different auto-injectors on the market.
 They all deliver the same life-saving medication – epinephrine, however, there are differences in how they operate.
 It is essential that the patient, family members, and caregivers are trained and comfortable using the product of choice.
-Also, check with your school nurse to make sure they are trained on your child’s auto-injector.)
+Also check with your school nurse to make sure they are trained on your child’s auto-injector.

-- You may want to meet with the school nurse and teacher(s) and make sure they are aware of the food allergy and are clear on the procedure in the event of an accidental exposure.
-Communicate clearly that when in doubt – always administer epi.
+Consider meeting with the school nurse and teacher(s) to make sure they are aware of the food allergy and are clear on the procedure in the event of an accidental exposure.
+Determine where your child’s epinephrine will be kept if he or she cannot carry their own.
+It is also a good idea to speak with coaches, bus drivers, and cafeteria staff.
+It is important to communicate when in doubt – always administer epi.
 Administering epinephrine will not cause any serious symptoms – however delaying use can have fatal consequences.

 When your children are young, make other classroom parents aware of the allergy.
 You may want to suggest food allergy friendly snacks or provide safe alternatives for class parties.
 Inquire about the rules on food in the classroom and procedures for protecting food allergic children on field trips, including who will have your child’s emergency medications during these trips.